-Be still our beating hearts, Euphoria has been renewed for a third season, midway through the streaming of season 2.
-With ample social media buzz, a bingeworthy plot and a stacked ensemble cast, we’re not surprised to hear HBO has decided to re-sign the Emmy-winning series once again.
+Season 2 of Euphoria has hardly hit our screens before a third was announced, which is exactly how we prefer TV to be made.
+With ample social media buzz, a binge-worthy plot and a stacked ensemble cast, we’re not surprised to hear HBO has decided to re-sign the Emmy-winning series once again.

 Executive vice president of HBO programming, Francesca Orsi, said in a statement the network are honoured to work with the team into the future on a third season of the series.
 “Sam [Levinson], Zendaya, and the entire cast and crew of Euphoria have taken Season 2 to extraordinary heights, challenging narrative convention and form, while maintaining its heart,” said Orsi.
 “We couldn’t be more honoured to work with this gifted, wildly talented team or more excited to continue our journey with them into Season 3.”